pnp/sp-dev-fx-webparts/samples/react-birthdays/README.md

 ## Prerequisites

-Existing list in tenant root site, with the name "Birthdays"  and columns:
+Existing list in tenant root site, with the Title "Birthdays"  and columns:

 Column Internal Name|Type|Required| comments
 --------------------|----|--------|----------